Anna Gülcher

 - Accommodating scientific discussions in the form of conference/ workshop organisation and session convening

-- Actively aiming to contribute to enhancing diversity and integrity in the scientific community and STEM
+- Actively striving enhance equity, diversity, and integrity in the scientific community and STEM

-Award for the best Master’s thesis in the Department of Earth Sciences at ETH Zürich in 2018
+Awarded for the best MSc thesis research of the whole Department of Earth Sciences, ETH Zurich, Switzerland, in the graduation year 2018.

 PhD defence celebration